primer/octicons/lib/octicons_react/README.md

 ### All icons
-If you don't mind your bundle being huge or you need to be able to render arbitrarily named icons at runtime, you can import either the following named
+If you don't mind your bundle being huge or you need to be able to render arbitrarily named icons at runtime, you can import either of the following named exports:
-exports:

 #### `getIconByName()`
 The `getIconByName` export is a function that takes a lowercase octicon name